Library Policies and Code of Conduct.

 Plagiarism and Academic Integrity

 Library users are expected to comply with the Purchase College Academic and Professional Integrity Policy by completing original work and avoiding cheating and plagiarism.
 The Library values the ethical use of information and research in all academic and creative works.
-The campus Academic Integrity Policy requires students to properly cite, paraphrase, and attribute any ideas which are not their own.
-Crediting scholars who came before contributes to an ongoing academic discourse, promotes a culture of integrity, and protects the rights of authors and creators, including those within the Purchase College Community.
+The College’s Academic Integrity Policy requires students to properly cite, paraphrase, and attribute any ideas which are not their own.
+Crediting scholars who came before contributes to an ongoing academic discourse, promotes a culture of integrity, and protects the rights of authors and creators, including those within the Purchase College community.

 To extend the life of library materials, patrons are expected to treat all library materials with care and to return materials in the same condition as when checked out.
 Library patrons returning a damaged item, or who damage a non-circulating item, will be assessed at the replacement cost plus a $20 processing fee.
 Library staff will determine whether the item has been damaged beyond normal wear.
 Patrons who continually misuse Library materials, including circulating and non-circulating items, may have their borrowing privileges revoked.